abagonhishead/posh-ip-network/README.md

 Cidr          : 44
 ````

-- `Get-IPNetworkAddresses` - returns a collection of all available IP addresses in a given CIDR prefix.
+- `Get-IPNetworkAddresses` - returns a collection of all available IP addresses in a given CIDR prefix to the caller
   - `-All` - return all addresses (including broadcast etc.) rather than only those addresses that are 'usable' (that is, they are assignable to a single NIC on a given network.)

+#### Examples
 ````powershell
 Get-IPNetworkAddresses -Network 10.0.0.0/24